“The goal of the Heifetz International Music Institute program is to develop the expressive potential of every performer.” –Founder Daniel Heifetz

 - Seven-day-a-week performance opportunities, (adding up for more than 50 per summer!) including:

 - ⇒Stars of Tomorrow concerts in Francis Auditorium

 - ⇒Chamber Music in the Blackfriars – Weekly concerts in the iconic home of the American Shakespeare Center, a re-creation of Shakespeare’s Elizabethan-era indoor playhouse

-- ⇒Midweek Matinees: Intimate noontime concerts in a historic Staunton synagogue
+- ⇒Midweek Matinees: Intimate noontime concerts in the historic First Presbyterian Church

 - ⇒Heifetz Sunday Matinee concerts in Staunton, Richmond, and Charlottesville, VA

 - ⇒Friday night Celebrity Series concerts featuring Heifetz faculty and select students

 - ⇒Our renowned Saturday night Heifetz Hootenannies.
 Check out this story!

 - ⇒A live-broadcast Fourth of July Concert at a Presidential estate, and other special events